ShyraLaGarde/Wildfire-Detection-ChapterX/README.md

 ```

 # Modeling
-Our model was developed for wildfire detection over the Canada Region utilizing a U-Net architecture, a popular choice for image segmentation task.
+Our model was developed for wildfire detection over the Canada Region using a U-Net architecture, a popular choice for image segmentation task.
+This part of the guide we guide you through the steps from parameter selection to model building and training.

-### A. Parameter Selection
+### A. Model Set Up
 We will set an output directory to store our model results, initally we evaluate the training and validation accuarcy and loss.
-We will normilize our 256x256 pixel image pairs.
-Finally define the hyperparameters used to train our model.
+We will normilize our 256x256 pixel images and define the hyperparameters used to train our model.
 ```
 OUTPUT_DIR = './train_output/'

 MAX_PIXEL_VALUE = 65535 # Max. pixel value, used to normalize the image

-EPOCHS = 20
-BATCH_SIZE = 64
 IMAGE_SIZE = (256, 256)
-N_CHANNELS = 3
-N_FILTERS = 16

 MASK_ALGORITHM = 'Kumar-Roy'

 WORKERS = 4
+# Early stopping patience threshold
 EARLY_STOP_PATIENCE = 5
+# Save model checkpoints every 5 epochs
 CHECKPOINT_PERIOD = 5
 CHECKPOINT_MODEL_NAME = 'checkpoint-{}-{}-epoch_{{epoch:02d}}.hdf5'.format('CNNmodel', MASK_ALGORITHM)
 ```